cryptosfinders/confidential-health-inference/README.md

-# Zama Confidential Health Inference Demo
+# Zama Confidential Health Inference

-This repository is a demo dApp that shows how Fully Homomorphic Encryption (FHE) could enable **private ML inference** over user data.
+It shows how Fully Homomorphic Encryption (FHE) could enable **private ML inference** over user data.
 It is an educational scaffold: replace placeholder encryption calls with real Zama Concrete/TFHE client and coprocessor endpoints for a production-ready build.

 ## What Zama Confidential Health Inference does
 - You type in simple health metrics (age, blood pressure, glucose).